Business Administration Courses: Fall 2024

 3 Credit Hour(s)

-Cross-listed as BA 406.
+Cross-listed as PAR 406.
 This course is an introduction to the law of bankruptcy and requires students to apply the bankruptcy statutes to a variety of factual situations.
 Students will learn the federal bankruptcy statutes, and topics include voluntary and involuntary liquidations, discharge of debts, exemptions, creditor claims, trustee functions, reorganizations, and Chapters 7, 11, 12 and 13 plans.
 Students will develop their legal analysis and writing skills.
 Ethics will be discussed throughout the semester relating to specific scenarios in legal work.
 This is a legal specialty course.
 Prerequisites: PAR 210 or permission of instructor.
 (UG) (UG)

 BA 443: Proseminar